nburrus/tuxpaint/docs/es_ES.UTF-8/README.txt

     where you may choose to start a new picture using a solid background color, or using a 'Starter' or 'Template' image (see below).
 You will first be asked whether you really want to do this.

+    When you use the 'Eraser' tool things you've added to your drawing will be removed, exposing the background you chose when starting a new drawing.
+    (See Available Tools > Drawing Tools > "Eraser" Tool.)

     ⌨ Note: You can also press [Control / ⌘] + [N] on the keyboard to start a new drawing.